 In 2014, two studies by University of Illinois researchers, published in the Journal of Food Science, compared white granulated cane and beet sugars.
-The first study showed that aroma of beet sugar is different than that of cane sugar.
-Beet sugar was characterized by off-dairy, oxidized, earthy, and barnyard aromas and by a burnt sugar aroma-by-mouth and aftertaste, whereas cane sugar showed a fruity aroma-by-mouth and sweet aftertaste.
+The first study showed that the aroma of beet sugar is different than that of cane sugar.
+Beet sugar was characterized by off-dairy, oxidized, earthy, and barnyard aromas and by a burnt sugar aroma-by-mouth and aftertaste.
+In contrast, cane sugar showed a fruity aroma-by-mouth and sweet aftertaste.

 In the United States, the price of refined sugar from cane is similar to that of beet, even though production costs of cane sugar are lower than that of beet sugar.
 During the month of January of 2020, the average price of white granulated sugar in two stores in Richmond, Virginia was 0.75 cents per pound.

 Ingredient: Cane or Beet Sugar?

-The familiar table sugar along with other twenty refined sugars are referred to as simply 'sugar'.
+The familiar table sugar along with other twenty refined sugars are referred to as simply "sugar".
 They may be produced from beet in a Sugar Factory or from raw sugar in a Sugar Refinery.
 Have you ever noticed that the package of refined sugars, such as brown, confectioners, or granulated, usually does not make reference to the source of sugar?
-There are three reasons:
+The reasons for that are listed below:

-By law, only sweeteners derived from cane and beet should be declared on food labels as 'sugar'.
-Therefore, producers of cane and beet sugar are not required to mention the source of their product, as the image below shows.
+By law, only sweeteners derived from cane and beet should be declared on food labels as "sugar".
+Therefore, producers of cane and beet sugars are not required to mention the source of their product, as the image below shows.

 Why are Sugars Blended?

-Blends of cane and beet sugar are commercialized because many sugar producers do not sell their products directly to consumers.
+Blends of cane and beet sugars are common because many sugar producers do not sell their products directly to consumers.
 They have their products sold and distributed by sugar marketing organizations, which may blend beet and cane sugar, based on price and availability.
 The top marketers in the country include: